 According to data.HRSA.gov, as of April 2021 California had:

 - 262 Rural Health Clinics

 - 261 Federally Qualified Health Center sites located outside of Urbanized Areas

 - 25 short term hospitals located outside of Urbanized Areas

 Selected Social Determinants of Health for Rural California

-Most Californians have some form of health insurance coverage, although 15.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Californians in 2013 was $48,434, although rural per-capita income lagged at $40,172.
-Estimates from 2013 indicate a poverty rate of 18.2% exists in rural California, compared to a 16.8% level in urban areas of the State.
-The ERS reports, based on 2009-2013 ACS data, that 13.0% of the rural population has not completed high school, compared to 18.9% of urban populations.
-The unemployment rate in rural California is at 8.5%, while in urban California it is at 7.5% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.
+Most Californians have some form of health insurance coverage, although 7.8% of its residents lack health insurance (Kaiser, 2019).
+According to the USDA Economic Research Service, the average per capita income for Californians in 2019 was $66,619, with the rural per capita income at $50,267.
+The ERS reports, based on 2019 ACS data, that the poverty rate in rural California is 14.6%, compared with 11.7% in urban areas of the state.
+11.8% of the rural population has not completed high school, while 16.8% of the urban population lacks a high school diploma according to 2015-2019 ACS data reported by ERS.
+The unemployment rate in rural California is 4.7%, while in urban California, it is 4.0% (USDA-ERS, 2019).

 There are more organizations related to California in the organizations section.